Renormalizability of nonlocal quantum gravity coupled to matter: Abstract

 \section{Abstract}

-We extensively study the ultraviolet quantum properties of a nonlocal action for gravity nonminimally coupled to matter.
-The theory unifies matter and gravity in an action principle strongly constrained according to four consistency requirements: (i) all the classical solutions of Einstein's theory coupled to matter are also solutions of the nonlocal theory; (ii) such solutions have the same stability properties at the linear and nonlinear level; (iii) the tree-level scattering amplitudes are the same; (iv) macrocausality is not violated.
-At the quantum level, we prove that the theory is super-renormalizable in even dimensions and finite in odd dimensions.
-A simple extension of the model compatible with the above properties is finite also in even dimensions.
+{We extensively study the ultraviolet quantum properties of a nonlocal action for gravity nonminimally coupled to matter.
+The theory unifies matter and gravity in an action principle such that all the classical solutions of Einstein's theory coupled to matter are also solutions of the nonlocal theory.
+At the quantum level, we show that the theory is power-counting super-renormalizable in even dimensions and finite in odd dimensions.
+A simple extension of the model compatible with the above properties is finite also in even dimensions.}